ticosax/SupermarketReceipt-Refactoring-Kata/python/README.md

 - iteration over dict.keys() instead of dict.items()
 - a big if/elif/else block would be probably better as rewritten with a match/case expression.
 -  Discount.description could be refactored, to leave the presentation concerns out of it.

+### test_supermarket.py

+- Use pytest's fixtures.

+### fake_catalog.py
+- Primary key by product's name is vulnerable to collision.
+I would use the enitre product (hashable instance), instead.
+- Could use only FakeCatalog.prices storage, as FakeCatalog.products seems redundant if we can use the product as a key.